Where Much of the Water on Earth Comes From - 'It Was Completely Unexpected'

-A large proportion of the substances that make the earth habitable apparently come from the outer solar system – including water, a new study shows.
+A large part of the substances that make the earth habitable apparently comes from the outer solar system – including water, a new study shows.

 London – When formed, the earth was hot, a sphere of red-hot rock.
 Over time, the planet cooled and became habitable.
 After all how did water and other elements necessary for life get on the planet?
 Researchers have been investigating this question for several years.
 So far, science has assumed that a large part of the water from asteroids or meteorite was brought to earth.